The64thGamer/cheeseepedia/content/kft82re2ia881cs4/content.md

 ***SPP Christmas- '89 / Wave Bday* was a rerelease of SPP Homely for Christmas|SPP Homely For Christmas '88 in December 1989.
-The tape featured the Concept Unification Premiere Demo hidden at the end of the tape, not normally seen in regular playback but available for store employees to watch.{{< cite 1 >}}**
+The tape featured the Concept Unification Premiere Demo hidden at the end of the tape, not normally seen in regular playback but available for store employees to watch.[1]**

 ## Show List